piquelab/scHOLD-CZI/README.md

-# scripts related to scALOFT:
+# scripts related to scALOFT